shanji361/XeniumMistyAnalysis/README.md

 comp_views <- create_initial_view(composition_xenium)

 # Create juxtaview and paraview from pathway activity
 #The juxtaview distance was set to 20 μm to capture immediate neighbors, reflecting the approximate average diameter of the annotated lung cell types in the sample.
-This ensures that only cells in direct contact or very close proximity contribute to the juxtaview signal.
+This ensures that only direct neighbor cells contribute to the juxtaview signal.
 The paraview distance was set to 50 μm to encompass a slightly broader neighborhood, capturing regional microenvironmental influences beyond immediate neighbors.
 path_act_views <- create_initial_view(est_path_act_wide) %>%
   add_juxtaview(geometry, neighbor.thr = 20) %>%
   add_paraview(geometry, l = 50, family = "gaussian")